 Backpage and ListCrawler Sting Operations

-Although only a small percentage of people get caught up in a sting operation, arrests are becoming more common in many counties across Florida, including Hillsborough, Pinellas, Pasco, and Polk County.
+Although only a tiny percentage of people get caught up in a sting operation, arrests are becoming more common in many counties across Florida, including Hillsborough, Pinellas, Pasco, and Polk County.

-Unfortunately, sting operations are not very good at targeting the real causes of human trafficking, which is a serious problem.
-Instead, the most inexperienced or novice participants get caught up in the stings.
+Unfortunately, sting operations are not very good at targeting the actual causes of human trafficking, which is a severe problem.
+Instead, the most inexperienced or novice participants get caught up in the sting operations.

 Some sting operations even entrap participants by encouraging them to commit a crime they were not predisposed to commit.
-If your attorney can raise a reasonable doubt about whether you were entrapped, then the entire case might be thrown out.
+When attorneys raise a reasonable doubt about whether the defendant was entrapped, the entire case might be thrown out.

 Attorneys for Prostitution Sting Operations in Florida